acend/openshift-operations-training/content/en/docs/01/03_additional-components.md

 {{% /details %}}

-Again, check if the certificate is ready, then patch the API server.
+Again, check if the certificate is ready, then [patch the API server to use the certificate](https://docs.openshift.com/container-platform/latest/security/certificates/api-server.html).

 {{% details title="Hints" mode-switcher="normalexpertmode" %}}